White Pine Needle Tea Recipe—and 5 More White Pine Remedies

 The Medicine of White Pine Needles

-White Pine needles can be collected any time of year, which is another beautiful benefit of this iconic tree.
+White pine needles can be collected at any time of year, which is another beautiful benefit of this iconic tree.
 She offers medicine all seasons of the year.

 The parts of the mighty White Pine with a history of use for medicine include: needles, resin/pitch, inner bark, twigs and pollen.
 For the purposes of this article, we will focus just on the needles.

-When you pluck a needle, you will notice the strong aromatic scent that is indicative to pine as you bring it to your nose.
-That strong uplifting scent tells us the needles are full of essential oils, which tells us this plant’s immune system is strong.
-Those essential oils are part of the White Pine’s immune system, which when we take this medicine into our own bodies, gets shared with us.
+When you pluck a needle, you will notice the strong aromatic scent that is indicative of pine as you bring it to your nose.
+That strong, uplifting scent tells us the needles are full of essential oils, which tells us this plant’s immune system is strong.
+Those essential oils are part of the White Pine’s immune system, which, when we take this medicine into our own bodies, gets shared with us.

 • Expectorant: The needles help to expel mucus.
 If you have someone in your home with a rattling cough, you might look to her needles.